viodotcom/meta_logger/README.md

 It could be useful, when there is defined a struct with sensitive information, for example after an HTTP request.
 If you own the struct, you can derive the implementation specifying a formatter function and patterns which will be filtered.
 The struct for which implementation will be used must have `payload` field which is used as input for defined format function.

+`MetaLogger.log/3` accepts the structs which derives `MetaLogger.Formatter` implementation.
 ### Usage
 ```elixir
 defmodule ClientFormatterImpl do